 Learning involves productive struggle, and chances to improve.
-As such, exams are seen as part of the learning and growing process, and you will be given the chance to re-do your exam in order to earn back a portion of the possible points on missed questions.
-These opportunities are there to help you refine your understanding and build your confidence.
+As such, exams are seen as part of the learning and growing process, and each exam experience can help inform you on how to improve.
 My hope is that by the end of the semester, you will view the subject of physics as interesting and understandable when we work effectively towards unraveling its mysteries.